Pet and Heat Safety

 · Dogs don’t sweat like people do – they only have sweat glands on their footpads so they must pant to lose body heat.
 Those breeds with flat faces are more susceptible to heat illness because they have difficulty panting.
 Additionally, older dogs and puppies are also at risk.

 · Exercise your dogs early in the morning when the heat index is lower and the pavement hasn’t had a chance to fully heat up.
 Remember, you pets are close to the ground and the radiating heat affects them rapidly.
 Also remember that asphalt and concrete can be dangerously hot, causing painful burns to the pads of the feet.
 A quick test – if it is too hot for your bare feet it is too hot for your pet.

 · Even outside dogs need proper shelter.
 A dog house that isn’t under the protection of a shade tree is like taking shelter in an oven.
 Provide proper shelter for your pet by providing necessary shade.

 · Hydrate, hydrate, hydrate.
 Just like us, our pets will need increased water intake during hot weather.
 Keep clean water available inside and fresh bowls each morning while playing outside.

 · Don’t forget sunscreen.
 Breeds with sensitive skin and very short hair can get sunburned, especially around their nose.

 Your pets are members of your family so make sure you use good judgment to make this summer a happy and healthy one for your four legged friends.

-For more information on this story, visit the American Kennel Club at www.akcchf.org or contact Susan Lindenmuth, Public Relations Manager for Estero Fire Rescue at (230) 390-8000.
+For more information on this story, visit the American Kennel Club at www.akcchf.org or contact Susan Lindenmuth, Director of Public Affairs for Estero Fire Rescue at (230) 390-8000.